This article is updated annually and was last updated in October 2022.

 Large Industrial Space in Cedar Park

 The Brushy Creek Corporate Center is one of the largest industrial properties in Cedar Park.
-Buildings 1 and 2 have a combined rentable building area of 231,030 sf.
+Buildings 1 and 2 have a combined rentable building area of 231,030 square feet.
 The property is located on a 16-acre site on 1200 BMC Drive with easy access to TX-45 and US 183 highways.

 The property has emerged as an R&D hub, with a tenant list including Evets Global Co., a semiconductor refurbishment company; Hyliion, a hybrid truck manufacturer; and AMT Inc, a manufacturer of 3D printing technology.